 No special requirements

-This subject teaches students to identify and understand some of the methodologies used in survey research.
-It includes an overview of the procedures used in survey research, a descriptive approach to methods including questionnaire design, both sample and census data collection methods, and an introduction to survey sampling.
-The subject also covers observational and experimental data collection, incidence and prevalence statistics, standardisation and the different types of study designs commonly used in health statistics and elsewhere.
+This subject teaches students to identify some of the methodologies used in survey research.
+It includes an overview of the procedures used in survey research, a descriptive approach to methods including questionnaire design, data collection, and an introduction to survey sampling.
+It covers ethics and laws in conducting research.
+It also covers topics related to incidence and prevalence, standardisation, different types of study designs including cohort and case-control studies, randomised control trials and clinical trials in health statistics and elsewhere.
 Case studies will be drawn from areas such as sociology, market research, psychology, medical sciences and other areas as appropriate.

 Please note: assessment values are indicative only, details will be advised at the start of the subject.